Drug testing in golf is a joke that isn’t funny

 Johnson has never admitted to such offences because he doesn’t need to: such is the nontransparent anti-doping code on the PGA Tour, and non-compliance with the World Anti-Doping Agency (Wada), there is no obligation to release information on failed drug tests or resulting penalties, essentially allowing a player and his advisers to characterise an absence as they wish.
 “Voluntary leave of absence” normally does just nicely.

 Imagine the IOC trying a stunt like that.
 Or Mo Farah or Chris Froome disappearing for six months leave of absence with no hard questions asked.
-There is,***** but still that shouldn’t create double standards such as this.
+There is nothing to suggest golf has a doping problem on a par with athletics or cycling, but still that shouldn’t create double standards such as this.
 If anything the so-called medicalisation of sport is becoming increasingly prevalent out on the fairways.

 There have been some curious incidents.
 In 2013, Vijay Singh became the first leading player to cause a stir when he admitted to inadvertently using the banned growth hormone IGF-1, which was contained in his deer-antler spray, which he claimed he was taking for recovery purposes and bring about “some change in my body”.
 Still Singh was cleared of any doping offence, partly because the PGA Tour weren’t actually testing for IGF-1, and still don’t permit blood testing – the only way of accurately indentifying growth hormone.